A vintage photograph shows a common workplace item from the 1960s: A whisky vending machine.

 A photograph shows a working whisky and soda vending machine.

-This type of vending machine was a ubiquitous fixture in workplaces of the 1950s and 1960s.
+This type of vending machine was not a ubiquitous fixture in workplaces of the 1950s and 1960s.

 A photograph purportedly depicting a “whisky vending machine” from the 1960s is frequently shared on online along with the claim that this type of device was commonly found in workplaces of the era: